SethRobinson/GPTAvatar/README.md

 It includes three "scenarios":

  * Japanese teacher - Atsuko sensei can teach any level Japanese.
 She can create quizes or roleplay situations, like working at a store or whatever.
  * Seth - It's me!
 You can talk to me.
 Do not trust anything I say.
-Unfortuantely I can't share the custom voice I trained using ElevenLabs, so it's using a default one.
+Unfortunately I can't share the custom voice I trained using ElevenLabs, so it's using a default one.
  * Big Burger - Order your food from the rudest fast food employee in the universe

 New to AI with Unity?
 Check the Assets/RT/AI directory, you'll see some simple ways to make API calls, that's what this app is using.
 The 3D visuals are just for fun.